ConcurDataScience/ConcurMLWorkshop/02_Data_Labeling/README.md

 4. (HO) We will learn how to process the labeling output for consumption by a model
 7. (P) Finally, we will show what is possible with a quick demo of our labeling pipeline and our custome Bounding-box NER liquid template.

-*HO-Hands On
+* HO-Hands On
-*P-Presentation Slides
+* P-Presentation Slides

 ### Post-Requisites:
-•	After the session’s completion, you should have some data labeled and ready to be used for Model Training.
+After the session’s completion, you should have some data labeled and ready to be used for Model Training.

 ### Missed it ?
 Dont Worry